-The Futures Plan is a plan for the next 15 to 20 years to improve existing homes and build new homes; to provide new and better parks and children’s play areas; to improve shops, jobs and business opportunities; and to ensure that all those who live and work in the area have access to good quality schools, healthcare and other services.
+The Futures Plan was a renewal plan for the Paddington Green, Church Street and Lisson Grove area.
+It was prepared during 2011 and published in 2012.
+The main features of the Futures Plan were to improve existing homes and build new homes; to provide new and better parks and children’s play areas; to improve shops, jobs and business opportunities; and to ensure that all those who live and work in the area have access to good quality schools, healthcare and other services.

 The consultation on the recommended options for Church Street, Paddington Green and Lisson Grove ended in April 2011.
 A report was written, which went to the council’s cabinet meeting on 27 June 2011.
 You can download the papers for this meeting below.
 At the meeting, cabinet discussed the proposals of The Futures Plan.
 Cabinet focused on phase 1 of the project, which includes Parsons North, Cosway Street, Luton Street and 4 Lilestone Street.